Answers to Your Questions about Mental Healthcare

 Practice Policies for clients seeking 1-on-1mental healthcare

-Yes, I will collaborate with your individual therapist.
+Yes, we will collaborate with your individual therapist.

 No. Due to the boundaries established by the DEA system, providers cannot prescribe controlled substances to patients they have not initially seen in person.
 It is anticipated that the COVID pandemic exception will expire.
-That said, I have many modalities that are safe and effective and provide a long-term solutions so that controlled substances may not be necessary.
-I am committed to helping patients connect with their best-selves (which involves the courageous exploration of a values-driven life, rather than avoidance and symptom management).
+That said, we have many modalities that are safe and effective and provide a long-term solutions so that controlled substances may not be necessary.
+We are committed to helping patients connect with their best-selves (which involves the courageous exploration of a values-driven life, rather than avoidance and symptom management).

 Yes.
-Please plan to sign a release of information so I can communicate with your medication provider as needed.
+Please plan to sign a release of information so we can communicate with your medication provider as needed.

 No. Courses are individual specific and must be logged into on an individual basis.
 They may not be reproduced or shared without the express permission of Joy Spring Maternal Mental Health